 Hertfordshire’s Family Centre Service is made up of the Public Health Nursing Service (Health Visitors and School Nurses) and the Family Support Service.
 Our purpose is to support children and families to have the best start in life, develop well and thrive.
 We provide families with children aged up to 5 years with a wide range of services, information and support on key areas relating to family life.

-You will engage with all parents and carers, including soon-to-be and young parents, while gaining a solid awareness of the local community's demographics and the networks, services, facilities, and support systems that are available to families in the area.
+You will engage with all parents and carers, including soon-to-be and young parents, while gaining a solid awareness of the local community's demographics and the networks, services, facilities, and support systems available to families in the area.

 The Role

-• Hold a caseload of vulnerable families, working within the defined support interventions, planning creative responses to families’ needs and deliver support sessions and activities within the home and community, using various evidence-based parenting models and programmes, individually and in groups.
+• Hold a caseload of vulnerable families, working within the defined support interventions, planning creative responses to families’ needs and delivering support sessions and activities within the home and community, using various evidence-based parenting models and programmes, individually and in groups.

 • Partnership working.